How to Add More Navigation Menus to your WordPress Theme

 With just a little bit of coding you could have the foundation of your new menu set up quickly, and ready for you to style to match your theme.

 If you would rather not mess around with code, there are many plugins that can do the heavy lifting for you, and also provide styling options.
+This goes double for our Upfront theme framework.

 No matter which option you choose, the guide below will help you make it happen.